surfers-spot/surfers-spot.github.io/index.md

 </p>

 ### Surf Breaks Pages
 Depicted below are example pages for the Kewalos, Canoes, and Bowls break pages.
+Each page provides the difficulty, type, location, a short description, a photo, a "Get Directions" link to the google maps search of the break location, and the option to leave a review at the bottom of the page.

 <p align="center">
   <img src="images/Kewalos-Break.png">